mistertest/xcloud-shield/README.md

 -------------

-ONLY FOR XCLOUD PC BETA TESTERS:

-NEWS 28/06/2021 *** XCLOUD PC IS OPEN FOR ALL *** NEWS 28/06/2021

-For Ultimate and beta tester only.
+SUBSCRIPTION TO GAME PASS ULTIMATE

-You'll must have to be a Xbox member Ultimate with an special invitation for being Beta Tester of Xcloud PC.
+You'll must have to be a Xbox member Ultimate for using Cloud gaming features and this App.
-If you haven't this two conditions, you can't access to the xcloud beta and use this app.

 UPDATE YOUR WEBVIEW: